-The goal of this rotation is to teach the essential skills of cardiothoracic anesthesia necessary to provide a foundation on which to build further skills and knowledge in the subspecialty area; to provide a knowledge and skill base for successful anesthetic management of patients with significant cardiac and pulmonary disease undergoing non-cardiac surgery.
+This rotation is a continuation of the CA-2 Cardiothoracic experience.
+The goal is to build further skills and knowledge in the cardiothoracic anesthesia and to successfully manage patients with progressively more significant cardiac and pulmonary disease.
 During this clinical experience, the resident will have priority assignment for cardiac cases with or without cardiopulmonary bypass.
 A significant amount of thoracic cases will be assigned.

-The residents will work at both WVU Ruby Memorial Hospital and Monongalia General Hospital under the supervision of departmental faculty.
+The residents will work at both WVU / Ruby Memorial Hospital and Monongalia General Hospital under the supervision of departmental faculty.